0xpr03/service-daemon/README.md

 ### Caveats

 - SD has no mechanic internally for dropping privileges and thus running services as a different user, except for providing a bash script and running SD itself as root.
 This is *not* adivced to do!
 - Thus SD has to run as the same user its service should run, which imposes a certain security risk based on your application.
 In general you should not run untrusted software with SD.
-You can mitigate this by running docker containers via SD, leveraging some risks.
+You can mitigate this by running docker containers via SD, lessening some risks.

 ### Setup